CLRP™ Paper Requirements

 Final Paper

-The completed paper must be emailed to Rick Hunt, Academy Chair for final approval.
-With your permission, the final paper will be duplicated, made available to other National PELRA members and posted on the National PELRA website.
+The final paper must be emailed to the assigned Committee member to complete the final approval process.
+The final paper will be made available to other National PELRA members as it will be posted with past CLRP™ papers in a members-only resource library.
 Also, and with your permission, outstanding papers may be submitted for publication to professional journals or periodicals.